Musitano crime family: Papalia hit and arrests

-Also later in 1997, the family ordered the hits of Johnny Papalia, to whom the Musitanos owed $250,000 to cover bookmaking debts.
+In the spring of 1997, the family ordered the hits of Johnny Papalia, to whom the Musitanos owed $250,000 to cover bookmaking debts.
 The theory was that it was less expensive to have Papalia removed; the family paid $3,000 plus some cocaine for the hit.
 The family subsequently ordered the hit on Papalia's right-hand man, Carmen Barillaro.
 The hitman for both murders, and for the 1985 murder of Salvatore Alaimo who owed gambling money to the Musitano crime family, was Kenneth Murdock.
+Langton wrote that the murder of Papalia was "an incredible affront.
+Nobody in Buffalo had given the Musitanos the go-ahead to kill the old man [Papalia]".

-Besides Papalia and Barillaro, the Musitano brothers also wanted Murdock to kill Ion Croitoru, the president of the Satan's Choice Hamilton chapter and Mario Parente, the president of the Outlaws' Hamilton chapter.
-On 20 August 1997, Murdock knocked on the door of Croitoru's house to tell him: "John' I've been sent here to kill you.
+Besides Papalia and Barillaro, the Musitano brothers also wanted Murdock to kill Ion Croitoru, the president of the Satan's Choice Hamilton chapter, and Mario Parente, the president of the Outlaws' Hamilton chapter.
+On 20 August 1997, Murdock knocked on the door of Croitoru's house to tell him: "John, I've been sent here to kill you.
 But I'm not going to do it."
 Before Murdock could make an attempt against Parente, he was arrested for extortion.
 The Hamilton police had bugged the Gathering Spot Pizzeria, which was owned by the Musitano brothers and was also their favorite place to hang out.
 In the audiotapes the police played for Murdock, the Musitanos laughed at and mocked Murdock as a "scumbag" of very low intelligence, and found the thought of him dying in a "tragic accident" highly amusing.
 Murdock was heartbroken to learn how his employers really felt about him, and amid his tears agreed to turn Crown's evidence against the brothers Musitano.

-In October 1997, organized crime investigators intercepted a phone call from Pat Musitano to Toronto mobster Gaetano "Guy" Panepinto; Musitano thanked Panepinto for hosting a meeting in Toronto with Rizzuto crime family boss Vito Rizzuto.
+On 22 and 23 October 1997, Rizzuto met twice in a restaurant with his Toronto agent Gaetano "Guy" Panepinto and Pasquale "Fat Pat" Musitano.
+Rizzuto appointed Panepinto as his Ontario lieutenant and informed Musitano that he was to work for Panepinto.
+In October 1997, organized crime investigators intercepted a phone call from Pat Musitano to Panepinto; Musitano thanked Panepinto for hosting a meeting in Toronto with Vito Rizzuto.
 Panepinto owned a Toronto casket company called Casket Royale, and Musitano incorporated a numbered company operating under "Casket Royale Hamilton."